bids-standard/bids-specification/src/modality-specific-files/eye-tracking.md

     [BIDS dataset](https://doi.org/10.5061/dryad.41ns1rncp)

--   Combine resting-state fMRI and eye-tracking data, measured with an Eyelink (SR research), from 20 participants keeping their gaze steady at the screen center.
+-   Combined resting-state fMRI and eye-tracking data, measured with an Eyelink (SR research), from 20 participants keeping their gaze steady at the screen center.